Contents hide

 In this sentence, noticed is the verb of perception, and made is the past participle.
 The past participle made functions as an adjective describing the changes.
 It indicates that the changes were already completed before they noticed them.

 In these examples, the verbs of perception (heard, saw, noticed) are followed by past participles (reported, directed, made), which act as adjectives to describe the objects (the news, a movie, the changes).
-The past participle in this construction conveys a sense of action that happened or was completed prior to the perception.
+The past participle in this construction conveys a sense of action that happened or was completed prior to perception.

-The construction with verbs of wish:
+The construction with wish:

 The construction with wish can indeed involve both the objective with the infinitive in passive voice and the past participle with the objective.
 Each construction conveys a slightly different meaning and is used in specific contexts.
 Let’s explore each construction:

-Objective with Infinitive in Passive Voice:
+Objective with Infinitive in passive voice:

 In this construction, wish is followed by an object (noun or pronoun) in the objective case and the infinitive form of the verb in the passive voice.
 This form is used to express a desire for something to be different or to express regrets about a situation that cannot be changed.